Fernando Galván: Biography

 He holds a BA (1979) and a PhD (1981) in English from the University of La Laguna, Tenerife, a university where he was appointed Professor of English Language and Literature in 1990.
 He moved to the University of Alcalá in 1994, where he was appointed as Professor of English Literature, and later as rector / president between 2010 and 2018.
+In 2023 he was distinguished with the honorary appointment as Rector / President Emeritus by the Governing Council of the University.

-His expertise is in medieval English literature, but he has also edited and translated into Spanish numerous classical literary works from other periods of English literature, and has published widely on modern and contemporary narrative in English.
-He is member of the editorial boards of more than twenty international scholarly journals in English studies, and has supervised 24 PhD dissertations in that field in the period 1988–2012.
+His expertise is in medieval English literature, but he also edited and translated into Spanish numerous classical literary works from other periods of English literature, and has published widely on modern and contemporary narrative in English, as well as in postcolonial literatures.
+He is member of the editorial boards of more than twenty international scholarly journals in English studies, and has supervised 26 PhD dissertations in that field in the period 1988–2025.

 He was visiting scholar in the Department of Comparative Literature of Harvard University in 1993 and 1994.
 He was appointed in 1994 member of the International Association of University Professors of English (IAUPE), and in 2003 corresponding fellow (FEA) of The English Association, in the UK.
-During the academic year 2009–2010 he was associate member of the Faculty of English at the University of Oxford, and in October 2009 was appointed visiting fellow of Corpus Christi College, Oxford.
+During the academic years 2009–2010 and 2018-2019 he was associate member of the Faculty of English at the University of Oxford; in October 2009 was appointed visiting fellow of Corpus Christi College, Oxford and in 2018-2019 was a member of the SCR of Exeter College, Oxford.

 He has held numerous relevant academic positions in Spain and internationally: as member of the boards of the European Association for American Studies (EAAS, 1993–1999), and of the Spanish Society for General and Comparative Literature (SELGYC, 1995–2006); president of the Spanish Association of Anglo-American Studies (AEDEAN, 1996–2002), and president of the European Society for the Study of English (ESSE, 2007–2013).
-He is now secretary general elect of the International Association of University Presidents (IAUP) for the period 2020–2023.
+He was also secretary general of the International Association of University Presidents (IAUP) in 2021-2024.